Elementary school in Canada

 Quality teachers, high-quality education

-Our primary students are high achievers thanks to our high-quality teachers.
+Our primary students are high achievers thanks to our well-qualified teachers.
 Canadian teachers are passionate about their work.
 They create interactive, supportive learning environments for children and integrate innovative learning methods and technologies to strengthen learning.

 Canadian teachers have a bachelor’s degree and practical teacher training before entering the profession.
 Many go on to obtain master’s degrees.
 All teachers must maintain and upgrade their skills through regular professional development.